Know How a Life Insurance Trust Works

 - Especially when the insurance premium payments are relatively high, consideration of potential adverse U.S. gift tax consequences to the life insurance trust beneficiaries should be addressed, perhaps entailing the inclusion and implementation of very sophisticated measures such as so-called "hanging powers" within the life insurance trust agreement.

 - It is important to structure a life insurance trust (or any trust) so it complies with tax law and meets your objectives.
-The trust is also referred to as an ILIT — irrevocable life insurance trust.
+A life insurance trust is also referred to as an ILIT (standing for irrevocable life insurance trust).